Deformations of hyperbolic convex polyhedra and 3-cone-manifolds: Representations of surface groups

 \section{Representations of surface groups}

+Our eventual goal is to find a local system of coordinates on $X(\pi_1(M),\Isom^+(\H^3))$ which will yield the local parametrization by the cone angles on the space of cone-manifolds.
+In light of the local properties of the restriction map $r$ from $X(\pi_1(M),\Isom^+(\H^3))$ to $\bigtimes_{c\in \mathcal C} X(\pi_1(\Sigma_\epsilon^c),\Isom^+(\H^3))$, we start in this section by studying the character variety of $\Sigma_\epsilon$ and showing that we can find functions with nice geometric interpretations on it (Theorem \ref{thm:F}).
+In Section \ref{sec:locdef} we will see that these functions indeed lift to the system of coordinates we are looking for on the character variety of $M$.
+Since we want to determine when the restriction of a representation to a vertex's link has values in a compact subgroup, a first step is the existence of convenient coordinate charts on the character varieties of the links (Proposition \ref{propfunctions}); Theorem \ref{thm:F} follows by applying a gluing process.
+But before that we need some facts about our representation varieties.

-It is a well-known fact that the group $\Isom^+(\H^3)$ of direct isometries of the hyperbolic $3$-space is isomorphic to the Lie group $PSL(2,\C)$.
-We have found it easier to work instead with its universal cover $SL(2,\C)$, and this is possible thanks to the following result of Culler:
+It is well known that the group $\Isom^+(\H^3)$ of direct isometries of the hyperbolic $3$-space is isomorphic to the Lie group $PSL(2,\C)$.
+Instead of considering $PSL(2,\C)$-representations and characters, we have found it somewhat easier to work with the universal cover $SL(2,\C)$, and this is possible thanks to the following result of Culler:

 \begin{Thm}[Representations Lifting, \cite{Culler}]\mbox{}\\ Let $M$ be an orientable, not necessarily complete, hyperbolic $3$-manifold and let $\rho : \pi_1(M) \to PSL(2,\C)$ be its holonomy representation.
-Then $\rho$ can be lifted to $SL(2,\C)$, i.e. there exists $\tilde \rho : \pi_1(M) \to SL(2,\C)$ such that $\rho = \pi \circ \tilde \rho$ where $\pi$ is the projection $SL(2,\C)\to PSL(2,\C)$. \end{Thm}
+Then $\rho$ can be lifted to $SL(2,\C)$, i.e.~there exists $\tilde \rho : \pi_1(M) \to SL(2,\C)$ such that $\rho = \pi \circ \tilde \rho$ where $\pi$ is the projection $SL(2,\C)\to PSL(2,\C)$. \end{Thm}

 In the following, we will only work with representations into $SL(2,\C)$; since the projection map from $X(\Gamma,SL(2(\C))$ to $X(\Gamma,PSL(2,\C))$ is a local diffeomorphism, this will cause no difference.

-This result is also true for a (possibly incomplete) spherical surface: its holonomy representation can be lifted from $SO(3,\C)$ to $SU(2,\C)$.
-So here as well we will only work with representations into $SU(2,\C)$.
-Now the inclusion map $SU(2,\C) \hookrightarrow SL(2,\C)$ induces an injective map $R(\Gamma,SU(2,\C)) \to R(\Gamma, SL(2,\C))$.
-Two unitary representations are conjugated if and only if they are unitarily conjugated; in other words, there exists a well-defined injective map $X(\Gamma, SU(2,\C)) \to X(\Gamma, SL(2,\C))$.
-Consequently we will often think of these two spaces as one inside the other.
+This result is also true for a (possibly incomplete) spherical surface: its holonomy representation can be lifted from $SO(3)$ to $SU(2)$.
+So here as well we will only work with representations into $SU(2)$.
+Now the inclusion map $SU(2) \hookrightarrow SL(2,\C)$ induces an injective map $R(\Gamma,SU(2)) \to R(\Gamma, SL(2,\C))$.
+Two unitary representations are conjugated if and only if they are unitarily conjugated; in other words, there exists a well-defined injective map $X(\Gamma, SU(2)) \to X(\Gamma, SL(2,\C))$.
+Consequently we will often think of these two spaces as lying one inside the other.
 The following result shows that the representations that we will consider in this article are irreducible: